top of page

 and give back in your own way.

-others contribute their abilities in entirely different areas.
+others give through their abilities in entirely different areas.

 because each person brings a different gift.